tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/监控与告警_intl_en.md

 ## Use Cases

-- **Daily management**: You can log in to the Cloud Monitor console to view the running status of COS in real time.
+- **Daily management**: You can log in to the CM console to view the running status of COS in real time.
 - **Troubleshooting**: You can receive alarm notifications when the data of a monitoring metric reaches the threshold.
 It allows you to quickly notify the exceptions, find out the causes, and fix the issues.

 ## Setting and Querying via Console

-You can create an alarm policy for COS in the [Cloud Monitor console](https://console.cloud.tencent.com/monitor).
+You can create an alarm policy for COS in the [CM console](https://console.cloud.tencent.com/monitor).
 If the data of a monitoring metric reaches the specified threshold, you will receive an alarm notification.
-For detailed directions, see [Setting Monitoring Alarms](https://intl.cloud.tencent.com/document/product/436/39104).
+For detailed directions, see [Setting Alarm Policies](https://intl.cloud.tencent.com/document/product/436/39104).

 You can go to **Cloud Product Monitoring > [Cloud Object Storage](https://console.cloud.tencent.com/monitor/product/COS)** to view the COS monitoring data (including the monitoring data of all buckets, health status, number of alarm policies, and more).
 Alternatively, you can go to the COS console to view the data.
-For detailed directions, see [Viewing Data Overview](https://intl.cloud.tencent.com/document/product/436/36542) and [Querying Monitoring Data](https://intl.cloud.tencent.com/document/product/436/31634).
+For detailed directions, see [Viewing Statistics](https://intl.cloud.tencent.com/document/product/436/36542) and [Querying Monitoring Data](https://intl.cloud.tencent.com/document/product/436/31634).

 ## Querying Monitoring Data via APIs

 You can call the corresponding APIs to view the COS monitoring data.
 The monitoring metrics are described below.
-For more information about the monitoring APIs, see [COS Monitoring Metrics](https://intl.cloud.tencent.com/document/product/248/37269).
+For more information on monitoring APIs, see [COS](https://intl.cloud.tencent.com/document/product/248/37269).

 ## Monitoring Metrics

 > ?COS uses a generic region.
-Therefore, select "Guangzhou" for `Region` when you pull COS monitoring metric data, regardless of where the bucket resides.
+Therefore, select **Guangzhou** for **Region** when you pull COS monitoring metric data, regardless of where the bucket resides.
-> - When pulling data using [API Explorer](https://console.cloud.tencent.com/api/explorer?Product=monitor&Version=2018-07-24&Action=DescribeBaseMetrics), select "ap-guangzhou" for the `Region` field.
+> - When pulling data by using [API Explorer](https://console.cloud.tencent.com/api/explorer?Product=monitor&Version=2018-07-24&Action=DescribeBaseMetrics), select **ap-guangzhou** for the `Region` field.
-> - When pulling data using an SDK, enter "ap-guangzhou" for the `Region` field.
+> - When pulling data by using an SDK, enter "ap-guangzhou" for the `Region` field.

 ### Request metrics